msmbuilder/msmbuilder/doc/ratematrix.rst

 ----------
 :class:`ContinuousTimeMSM` uses L-BFGS-B to find a maximum likelihood estimate (MLE) rate matrix, :math:`\hat{\theta}` and :math:`K(\hat{\theta})`.
-By default, the algorithim works first be estimating a fully dense rate matrix.
+By default, the algorithm works first be estimating a fully dense rate matrix.
 Then, small off-diagonal elements of K are taken as candidates for truncation to zero.
 A new optimization using the sparse parameterization is performed with these elements constrained.
 If the log-likelihood of the sparse model is superior to the log likelihood of the dense model, it is retained.